 - the state debt is increasing without any strong measures having been taken in the last 18 months to rebuild the health care organization;

-- the colossal debt which rests on future generations and which mortgages a little more the already uncertain future of our children;
+- the colossal debt that rests on the future generations and that mortgages a little more the already uncertain future of our children;

 - our government has begun to divide its population into good and bad citizens based on their vaccination status;